AlabamaASRL/asset_asrl/doc/examples/Delta3.rst

-As an example of a real-world multi-phase problem, we will optimize the launch and geostationary transfer orbit insertion of a Delta 3 rockets outlined by Betts in [].
-The Delta 3 was nominally a 2 stage rocket consisting of a first stage RS-27A and 9 solid rocket boosters topped with an RL-10 upper stage.
+As an example of a real-world multi-phase problem, we will optimize the launch and geostationary transfer orbit insertion of a Delta 3 rockets outlined by Betts in [1].

+*[1] *Betts, J.T.
+"Practical methods for Optimal Control and Estimation Using Nonlinear Programming", Cambridge University Press, 2009*

+The Delta 3 was nominally a
+2 stage rocket consisting of a first stage RS-27A and 9 solid rocket boosters topped with an RL-10 upper stage.
 The rocket had an interesting staging strategy with the first stage liquid engine and only 6 of the 9 SRBs igniting at take off.
 Following burnout of these 6 solid rocket boosters 75 seconds after launch, the inert mass is ejected and the remaining the  3 boosters are ignited.
 After another 75 seconds (t+150s) these 3 SRBs too are ejected and the first stage continues to burn until t+261.
 At this point the RL-10 upper stage and payload separate from the first stage and continue to orbit, burning for up to an additional 700 seconds.

-Betts problem in [] involves maximizing the mass delivered to a pre-specified geostationary orbit for a launch from cape Canaveral.
+Betts problem in [1] involves maximizing the mass delivered to a pre-specified geostationary orbit for a launch from cape Canaveral.
 This problem can be broken down into 4 phases:

     1. 6 SRBs + First Stage   (  0.0  <= t <=  75.2s)